ZanePerrinSmith/photobooth/README.md

 Created a simple photo booth using CRUD design for Purchases, Customers, and PhotoPackages.

 ## Running the Application
-In an IDE run the PhotoboothApplication class
+In an IDE run the PhotoboothApplication class.

 ## Test
 ### Unit Testing